Marazion – The home of St Michael’s Mount

 Follow the footsteps of the pilgrims across the causeway or take a ferry boat to St Michael’s Mount where you can discover a castle full of myths and legends, fabulous sub-tropical gardens and a real working island community.
 The castle is floodlit for a couple of hours on most Summer evenings, you can’t fail to see it!
 The lights, especially reflected in a calm sea, make it appear as if it is floating in the air.

-The island is always open, subject to the tide of course.
-The castle itself is managed by the National Trust, find out more at www.stmichaelsmount.co.uk.
+The island and castle are managed by the National Trust, find out more at www.stmichaelsmount.co.uk.

 Explore West Cornwall